visserle/pain-measurement/src/data/README.md

 ## Further Details

+- The functions for the data transformations are saved in a separate module `feature` to keep the data pipeline modular and easy to maintain.
 - Invalid participants and trials can be removed at any stage of the pipeline using the `remove_invalid` key in the `get_table` method.
 - Note that iMotions' .csv output corresponds to the `Raw` table, and the `Preprocess` and `Feature` tables are created from the `Raw` table.